GLOBAL MARKETS-Oil at 11-year low, election impasse hits Spanish assets

 "Overall the main risk remains political impasse due to the unprecedentedly fragmented parliament."

-"The risk of a fresh election being called next spring or one year after the one just held is high," said Societe Generale.

-In currencies the dollar was flat at 98.74 against a basket of currencies, and the euro was steady at $1.0865.
-The dollar rose 0.1 percent against the yen to 121.32 yen .
+In currency markets, the dollar inched higher in light trade to 98.775 against a basket of currencies, and the euro slipped 0.1 percent to $1.0850.
+The dollar rose 0.2 percent against the yen to 121.42 yen.

-China's yuan was fixed higher for the first time in 11 sessions.
-Beijing will keep monetary and fiscal policies accommodative in 2016 to help support the slowing economy, a source with the direct knowledge of the annual Central Economic Work Conference said on Monday.

 U.S. stock futures pointed to a rise of around 1 percent at the open on Wall Street, rebounding from a volatile end to last week with the expiration of stock and index options contracts generating heavy trading volume.